 Remember that not everyone will contribute and that is okay and expected.
-Typically, "participation" for larger organizations follows an engagement pyramid pattern:
+Typically, "participation" for larger organisations follows an engagement pyramid pattern:

 1-10% will be very active, not only posting reports but also interacting with other contributors on the platform.

-10-30% will be moderately active, perhaps not creating reports, but engaging on content, asking & answering questions, up-voting, sharing, etc.
+10-30% will be moderately active, sporadically creating reports, but engaging more on content created by others, asking & answering questions, up-voting, sharing, etc.